furqanproject/furqan/README.md

-# Furqan
+# The Furqan Project
-Analyzing Islamic theology.
+Analyzing Islamic theology, comparing it with modern science, etc.